What is the aim of the study?

 How many households are being asked to take part?

-We will be recruiting 4,600 households across Hampshire, including Southampton, Portsmouth and the Isle of Wight, to take part in the study.
+We have recruited 4,600 households across Hampshire, including Southampton, Portsmouth and the Isle of Wight, to take part in the study.

 Who do you want to talk to?